Jump to recipe →

 With a chewy brownie base, creamy layer of white chocolate ganache, and festive crushed candy canes on top, these peppermint bark brownies will be the star of your Christmas dessert table.

-As a bonus, these brownies are easy to make, and they can even be made ahead of time for stress-free holiday entertaining.
-Be sure to have some extra candy canes on hand to garnish each serving for an extra festive touch.
+As a bonus, this recipe is easy to make, and can even be prepared ahead of time for stress-free holiday entertaining.
+Be sure to have some extra candy canes on hand to garnish each serving for a festive touch.

 If you’re looking for a show-stopping holiday dessert, these peppermint bark brownies are sure to fit the bill!